ricardoquesada/bluepad32/docs/firmware_setup.md

 # Compiling + flashing firmware

-Note: Both ESP-IDF **v4.4** and **v5.0** are supported.
-For simplicity, only the instructions for v5.0 are mentioned.
+!!!
+Note

+    Although Bluepad32 works both with ESP-IDF v4.4 and 5.x, Unijoysticle, NINA and MightyMiggy require ESP-IDF v4.4.

 ## For Windows

-1. Install [ESP-IDF v5.0][esp-idf-windows-installer].
+1. Install [ESP-IDF v4.4][esp-idf-windows-installer].
 For further info,
    read: [ESP-IDF Getting Started for Windows][esp-idf-windows-setup]

     * Either the Online or Offline version should work
     * When asked which components to install, don't change anything.
 Default options are Ok.
     * When asked whether ESP can modify the system, answer "Yes"

-2. Launch the "ESP-IDF v5.0 CMD" (type that in the Windows search box)
+2. Launch the "ESP-IDF v4.4 CMD" (type that in the Windows search box)

 3. From the ESP-IDF cmd, clone Bluepad32 repo